Uma Musume Pretty Derby (TV)

 In real life, Gold Ship (foaled March 6, 2009) is a descendant of Mejiro McQueen (1987-2006); hence the unusual relationship of their anime counterparts.

-Silence Suzuka's racing costume uses the white and green colors worn by the real horse.
+Silence Suzuka's racing costume uses the white and green colors worn by the real racehorse (1994-1998), who won nine out of 14 races from 1997 to 1998.
 She wears a brown left shoe and a white right shoe, as the real horse had a brown rear-left leg while the other legs were white.
 Her green and yellow ornament is a nod to the one worn by the real horse.

 Kunihide Matsuda, the owner of the real Daiwa Scarlet (foaled May 13, 2004) granted Cygames permission to use the name for the uma musume character, on the condition that her design be sexier than her rival Vodka.
-Daiwa Scarlet's racing costume is white and blue, after the racing silk worn by the jockeys that raced with the real horse.
+Daiwa Scarlet's racing costume is white and blue, after the racing silk worn by the jockeys that raced with the real racehorse, which won eight out of 12 races from 2006 to 2008, as well as the JRA Award for Best Three-Year-Old Filly in 2007.

 If an uma musume has an accessory on her right ear, her original horse was a stallion (male).
 An accessory on her left ear indicates that her original horse was a mare (female).

-Oguri Cap's diamond-patterned headband is a nod to the racing silk worn by several jockeys who competed with the real horse.
+Oguri Cap's diamond-patterned headband is a nod to the racing silk worn by the jockeys who competed with the real racehorse (1985-2010), who won 22 out of 32 races from 1987 to 1990, as well as the Japanese Horse of the Year award in 1990.

-The yellow and blue tank top on Vodka's racing costume references the colors of the racing silk worn by the jockeys that raced with the real horse (2004-2019).
-Vodka became the first mare to win the Japanese Horse of the Year award twice: in 2008 and 2009.
+The yellow and blue tank top on Vodka's racing costume references the colors of the racing silk worn by the jockeys that raced with the real racehorse (2004-2019), who won 10 out of 26 races from 2006 to 2010, including the 2007 Tōkyō Yūshun (Japanese Derby) and the 2009 Japan Cup.
+She also became the first mare to win the Japanese Horse of the Year award twice: in 2008 and 2009.

-El Condor Pasa's racing costume references the red and yellow racing silk worn by the jockeys who raced with the real horse (1995-2002) and is themed after lucha libre (Mexican professional wrestling).
-The original horse was named after the Peruvian folk song "El Cóndor Pasa", which was made popular by Simon and Garfunkel in 1970.
-In 1999, El Condor Pasa received the Japanese Horse of the Year award.
+El Condor Pasa's racing costume references the red and yellow racing silk worn by the jockeys who raced with the real racehorse (1995-2002) and is themed after lucha libre (Mexican professional wrestling).
+The racehorse was named after the Peruvian folk song "El Cóndor Pasa", which was made popular by Simon and Garfunkel in 1970.
+The real El Condor Pasa won eight out of 11 races from 1997 to 1999, as well as the 1999 Japanese Horse of the Year award.

 A vast majority of the racehorses who served as the basis for the characters in the whole franchise are related as descendants of the American racehorse Sunday Silence (1986-2002), who won nine of his 14 races before retiring as the leading sire in Japan from 1995 to 2008.
-Notable progeny that have won major races include Special Week, Silence Suzuka, Admire Vega, Agnes Tachyon, Manhattan Cafe, Still in Love, Zenno Rob Roy, Gold Ship, Kitasan Black, Satono Diamond, and Duramente.
+Notable progeny that have won major races include Special Week, Silence Suzuka, Admire Vega, Agnes Tachyon, Manhattan Cafe, Still in Love, Zenno Rob Roy, Daiwa Scarlet, Gold Ship, Kitasan Black, Satono Diamond, Duramente, and Forever Young.

 Several racehorses that inspired other characters in the franchise are related as descendants of the Canadian racehorse Northern Dancer (1961-1990), who won 14 out of 18 races in his career before becoming one of the most successful sires of the 20th century.
 Notable descendants include Maruzensky, Super Creek, Tokai Teio, Air Groove, El Condor Pasa, Grass Wonder, Haru Urara, Agnes Tachyon, Daiwa Scarlet, Biwa Hayahide, Narita Brian, Narita Top Road, Sakura Bakushin O, Kitasan Black, Cheval Grand, Verxina, and Vivlos.
 Northern Dancer's son Northern Taste (1971-2004) was the leading sire in Japan from 1982 to 1983 and from 1985 to 1992.